andraugust/andraugust.github.io/quantum-3.md

 $$

-As it turns out this equation has solutions for every value of $$E$$, including complex $$E$$, but interestingly only a small few of those are normalizable, the rest diverge and therefore don't represent physically realistic states.
+As it turns out this equation has solutions for every value of $$E$$, including complex $$E$$, but only a small few of them normalize, the rest diverge and therefore don't represent physical states.

 I won't derive the solution to this ODE for the normalizable states, but the result is that for each $$n \ge 0$$ the $$n$$th energy eigenvalue is